OpenRockets/web-dev-error-solutions/errors/javascript/css-challenge-animated-gradient-loading-button/README.md

 # 🐞 CSS Challenge:  Animated Gradient Loading Button

 This challenge focuses on creating a visually appealing loading button using CSS gradients and animations.
-The button will smoothly transition between different gradient colors while displaying a loading spinner.
-We'll use CSS3 for the styling, avoiding any frameworks like Tailwind for this example to showcase core CSS concepts.
+The button will smoothly transition between a gradient background and a spinning loading animation.
+We'll use pure CSS3 for this challenge, avoiding any JavaScript.

-**Description of the Styling:**
+## Description of the Styling

 The button will be a rectangular shape with rounded corners.
-Initially, it will display the text "Load".
-On click, the text will be hidden, and a loading spinner (created with CSS) will appear.
-Simultaneously, a linear gradient will animate across the button, cycling through a predefined set of colors.
-Once the animation completes (simulating a load), the text will reappear, and the gradient will revert to its initial state.
+Initially, it will display a vibrant linear gradient.
+Upon clicking, the gradient will fade slightly, and a loading spinner (created using CSS only) will appear and animate.
+Once the "loading" process (simulated here) is complete, the gradient will return to its original vibrancy, and the spinner will disappear.

-**Full Code:**
+## Full Code

 ```html
 <!DOCTYPE html>